 The demonstration project will happen in phases, allowing us to see what works, get input from the community, and adjust the final design.
 We're in Phase 1 now.

 Phase 3 (Final Shared Space Design)

-WHERE WILL THE DEMONSTRATION PROJECT HAPPEN?
+WHERE IS THE DEMONSTRATION PROJECT HAPPENING?

-WHEN WILL THE DEMONSTRATION PROJECT HAPPEN?
+WHEN IS THE DEMONSTRATION PROJECT HAPPENING?

-WHAT WILL BE TESTED?
+WHAT IS BEING TESTED?